lightning/bolts/07-routing-gossip.md

  come into play.
 When building the route, amounts and expiries for htlcs need to be calculated backwards from the destination to the source.
-The initial exact value for `amount_msat` and minimal value for `htlc_expiry`, which are to be used for the last htlc in the route, are provided in the payment request (see [BOLT #11](11-payment-encoding.md#tagged-fields)).
+The initial exact value for `amount_msat` and minimal value for `htlc_expiry`, which are to be used for the last HTLC in the route, are provided in the payment request (see [BOLT #11](11-payment-encoding.md#tagged-fields)).

 A node MAY still create a `channel_update` to communicate the channel parameters to the other endpoint, even though the channel has not been announced, e.g., because the `announce_channel` bit was not set.